akshitpatel3189/cloudProject/Containerization of Docker with GKE/README.md

-# Build and Deploying CICD Pipeline in GKE
+# Containerization of Docker with GKE

 This project is almost the same as a Containerization with Docker project but I run this project with the use of Google Kubernetes Engine (GKE).